kmnis/kmnis.github.io/_posts/2021-02-13-smiles-strings-explained-for-beginners-part-1.md

 In either case, there's a branch and like we just discussed, parentheses are used to create a branch in the SMILES string.
 So both the following strings are correct for Propionic Acid: `CCC(=O)O`, `CCC(O)=O`

 #### Cyclic Structures/Ring Molecules
 All the examples we have seen so far were noncyclic structures.
 Now, we'll see how to represent cyclic structures.

 Ring structures are written by breaking each ring at an arbitrary point to make an acyclic structure and adding numerical ring closure labels to show connectivity between non-adjacent atoms.

 Let's take the example of Cyclohexane.
 If we break the structure at the marked bond, it'll become a linear structure.
 <img style="margin: auto" src="/_images/cyclohexane.png" width="20%"/>

 Then we assign a number to both the atoms between which the bond was broken.
 In this case, the structure is symmetric and hence it doesn't matter which bond we break.
 The SMILES string will now become `C1CCCCC1`.

+NOTE: The number assigned in the SMILE string is just a marker to denote the ring structure.
+The above SMILE string can also be written as `C2CCCCC2`.
+But it's a good practice and convention to go with the lowest integer.

 What if there are 2 rings?
 Then we break one bond each from both the rings and assign separate numbers to each involved atom.
 Let's take a look at a few examples to understand it better.